-2021 BAH rates charts by grade, state and local MHA (Military Housing Area) broken out with and without dependents.
+The 2021 Basic Allowance for Housing (BAH) rates charts by grade, state and Military Housing Area (MHA) with and without dependents.

 See the latest update on the 2021 Basic Allowance for Housing rates.

 2021 BAH Calculator

 * Enter duty ZIP code, which BAH rates are based on.

 ** Click here for the Overseas Housing Allowance (OHA) calculator.